dnsimple/dnsimple-support/content/articles/url-record.markdown

 - `URL`: The HTTP or HTTPS URL to redirect to.
 It can be also be a subdirectory of a site or a single page.

 ![Create URL record](http://f.cl.ly/items/0T2X0w3c3N2S2A1k3v2T/dnsimple-url-record-create.png)

+## Redirecting over SSL

+Right now it is not possible for our redirection service to handle SSL requests for your domain names.
+Take a look at the article [Can a URL record redirect requests over SSL?](/articles/url-redirect-ssl) for additional information and an explanation of alternatives.